scribd/scribd.github.io/_posts/2021-07-19-information-extraction-at-scribd.md

 Training a decent supervised model to be able to extract keyphrases across a wide variety of topics would require a large amount of training data, and might generalize very poorly.
 For this reason, we decided to take the unsupervised approach.

-Our implementation of key phrase extraction is optimized for speed without sacrificing key phrase quality much.
+Our implementation of keyphrase extraction is optimized for speed without sacrificing keyphrase quality much.
 We employ both a statistical method and language specific rules to identify them efficiently.

 We simply start by filtering out stopwords and extracting the n-grams with a base n (bigrams in our case, n=2).
 This step is fast and straightforward and results in an initial set of candidate n-grams.

-Limiting the results to a single n-gram class, however, results in split key phrases, which makes linking them to a knowledge base a challenging task.
-For that, we attempt to agglomerate lower order n-grams into potentially longer key phrases, as long as they occur at a predetermined minimum frequency as compared to the shorter n_gram, based on the following a pattern:
+Limiting the results to a single n-gram class, however, results in split keyphrases, which makes linking them to a knowledge base a challenging task.
+For that, we attempt to agglomerate lower order n-grams into potentially longer keyphrases, as long as they occur at a predetermined minimum frequency as compared to the shorter n_gram, based on the following a pattern:

 `A sequence of nouns (NN) possibly interleaved with either Coordinating Conjunctions (CC) or Prepositions and Subordinating Conjunctions (IN).`

 Here are a few examples:

-Assuming the minimum frequency of agglomeration is 0.5, that means we would only replace the bigram `world (NN) health (NN)` by `world (NN) health (NN) organization (NN)` as long as `world health organization` occurs at least 50% as much as `world health` occurs.
+- Assuming the minimum frequency of agglomeration is 0.5, that means we would only replace the bigram `world (NN) health (NN)` by `world (NN) health (NN) organization (NN)` as long as `world health organization` occurs at least 50% as much as `world health` occurs.

-Replace `Human (NNP) Development (NNP)` with `Center(NNP) for (IN) Global (NNP) Development (NNP)` only if the latter occurs at least a predetermined percentage of time as compared to the former.
+- Replace `Human (NNP) Development (NNP)` with `Center(NNP) for (IN) Global (NNP) Development (NNP)` only if the latter occurs at least a predetermined percentage of time as compared to the former.

-This method results in more coherent and complete key phrases that could be linked more accurately to a knowledge base entry.
+This method results in more coherent and complete keyphrases that could be linked more accurately to a knowledge base entry.

 Finally we use the count of occurrences of the candidate keyphrase as a proxy to its importance.
 This method is reliable for longer documents, as the repetition of a keyphrase tends to reliably indicate its centrality to the document’s topic.